aj1234530/linkShortnerV2/README.md

 Optimising Writes to Postgres -
-  Redis - captures the counts when someone clicks the link After speicfic a specific interval - updating the db with the counter using cron job
+  Redis - captures the counts when someone clicks the link After  a specific interval - updating  the counts in db using cron job